 English language requirementsIELTS 6.0 overall, with no less than 5.5 in any component.
 For other English qualifications, read English language equivalent qualifications.

 Apply to this course through UCAS.
 The institution code for the University of Leeds is L23.
 Check the deadline for applications on the UCAS website.

-Your application will be reviewed by the Admissions team, and you’ll be asked to complete a Supplementary Form.
-If you’re successful you’ll be invited to an interview which will involve a piece of writing.
+Your application will be reviewed by the Admissions team.
+If you’re successful you’ll be invited to an interview which will involve a piece of writing and you'll be asked to complete a Supplementary Form.
 If you’re entering through the Alternative Entry Scheme you’ll be sent details after your interview.

 If you’re made an offer you’ll be asked to engage with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.
 You’re welcome to contact us for further information.